KerstenDoering/PubMedPortable/documentation/wiki.rst

     - Running "python get_years.py" generates the same kind of CSV files as provided by the browser search, but it uses the pancreatic cancer data set from this documentation by sending a query to the PubMed2Go PostgreSQL database.

+        - Running this script with default parameters selects the user-based Xapian folder "full_text_index_title_text", but it can also be used with the results file in this documentation to reproduce the plot shown here:

+        - python get_years.py -x ../../full_text_index/results/results_from_documentation/ -p results.csv

     - Based on this, "create_bar_chart.py" without the parameter "-p" generates the bar chart "KRAS_BRCA2_CDKN2A.png".

     .. image:: ../plots/bar_chart/KRAS_BRCA2_CDKN2A.png

-    - The slopes of the BRCA2 and CDKN2A timelines are rather low compared to KRAS, but start much earlier in both plots.
-There is even a decrease shown for the last three years in the pancreatic cancer data set.
+    - The slopes of the BRCA2 and CDKN2A timelines are rather low compared to KRAS, but start earlier in both plots.
 The timeline of the gene KRAS shows an exponential growth.
 One reason for this is its role in the regulation of cell proliferation [Small molecule inhibition of the KRAS-PDEδ interaction impairs oncogenic KRAS signalling.
 Zimmermann et al. Nature.
 2013 May 30;497(7451):638-42. doi: 10.1038/nature12205.
 Epub 2013 May 22.].

     - The review on OMIM mentioned in section 5 (http://omim.org/entry/260350?search=%22pancreatic%20cancer%22) provides more information with references showing why and how specific these genes are related to pancreatic cancer.